Integrating Documentation Tools

 What are graphic organizers?

-How do graphic organizers improve comprehension?
+How do graphic organizers enhance comprehension?

 👍